Get immigration help you can trust. Book a consultation with one of Moving2Canada’s recommended Canadian immigration consultants.

 Given the volatility we’ve seen in Express Entry Draws, it is hard to predict the exact schedule for 2025.
 But we do estimate the following draws, based on past trends:

 Canada’s 2025–2027 immigration levels plan significantly reduces Provincial Nominee Program (PNP) targets, cutting planned admissions from 120,000 in 2025 to 55,000, compared to an expected 110,000 in 2024.
-This sharp decrease will likely result in fewer invitations in PNP Express Entry draws in 2025, although draw frequency should remain similar to 2024- that is one PNP draw every two weeks.
+This sharp decrease will likely result in fewer invitations in PNP Express Entry draws in 2025, although draw frequency should remain similar to 2024- that is, one PNP draw every two weeks.

 The 2025–2027 immigration levels plan’s shift toward prioritizing in-Canada applicants indicates that more Canadian Experience Class (CEC) draws may occur in 2025.
 While CEC draws were relatively consistent in late 2024 (excluding December), the number of invitations issued per draw was small.
 Looking ahead, we anticipate an increase in the number of invitations per draw while maintaining a biweekly draw frequency.

-Just over 40,000 spots are allocated for category-based draws in the 2025–2027 immigration levels plan.
+Just over 40,000 invitations are allocated for category-based draws in the 2025–2027 immigration levels plan.
 As a result, we expect to see one to two category-based draws a month, focusing on Healthcare, Trade and those with French language Proficiency.

 The schedule of Express Entry draws is influenced by a range of factors.
 Understanding these can help you guess when the next draw might happen.